 Perhaps the most obvious reason we recommend that hidden compartments be built into your bedroom security doors is because that’s where you’ll go if someone manages to get into your residence.
 This can also be said for any other room where you’ve installed an FBS security door.

-If an intruder somehow enters your home — which would not happen if our security doors and windows are installed — you should have some sort of designated place to go.
-Some people call this a panic room, but honestly, we’re not big fans of that idea (learn more about why we say that here).
+If an intruder somehow enters your home — which would not happen if our security doors and windows are installed — you should have some sort of designated place to go, like a panic room, but honestly, we’re not big fans of that idea.
+Instead of building a panic room, we advocate for building a Sanctuary™.

 If your bedroom is your designated Sanctuary™, you’d run in and make sure the door is closed behind you (the default setting is locked, and you can upgrade the hinge to make sure it always closes).